Basecamp Pro Tips

 The Jump Menu

-Need to quickly jump between projects and teams?
+Need to quickly jump between projects or people?
 The jump menu is great for that!

 It’s as easy as hitting Command-J (Mac) or Ctrl-J (Windows).
-The jump menu will pop up and you can start typing to narrow down on the person, project, team, or your company HQ.
-Click or hit Enter on the selection and you’ll jump right to where you want to go.
+The jump menu will pop up and you can start typing to narrow down on the person or project (you can search for projects by their description).
+Click or hit Enter on the selection and you’ll jump right to where you want to go:

 Keyboard Shortcuts